 Many of the tax mechanisms employed at the state and local level are regressive, particularly the sales tax.
-That is, lower income people pay a larger share of their income in the tax than do higher income people.
+That is, people with lower incomes pay a larger share of their income in the tax than do people with higher incomes.
 Regressive taxes are a particular concern if people with low incomes are less likely than other populations to benefit from the projects that taxes fund.

 In the transportation context, user fees, which tend to be regressive, can have secondary effects as well.
 For example, the gas tax can fall disproportionately on people who drive older, less fuel-efficient cars, as well as rural residents who may have to drive longer distances than people in urban and suburban areas.
 In addition, user fees can result in positive effects on livable communities beyond the revenue they generate.
 For example, some economists argue that road pricing helps offset some of the negative environmental and social effects of automobile travel, such as air and water pollution and traffic congestion.